 The juxtaposition of wildlife and wind or solar energy facility infrastructure can present problems for developers, planners, policy makers, and management agencies.
 Guidance on siting of these renewable energy facilities may help identify potential wildlife-facility conflicts with species of regulatory or economic concern.
-However, existing...Thomas, Kathryn A.; Jarchow, Christopher; Arundel, Terry; Jamwal, Pankaj; Borens, Amanda; Drost, Charles A.
+However, existing...Thomas, Kathryn A.; Jarchow, Christopher; Arundel, Terence R.; Jamwal, Pankaj; Borens, Amanda; Drost, Charles A.

 Survival of the endangered Pima pineapple cactus: Does clearing before prescribed fire alter survival postfire?

 Federal land managers and ranchers often use prescribed fire as a tool to reduce invading woody plants within desert grasslands of the arid southwestern United States.
 Managers must evaluate the threat of the burn toward the health and survival of plants of concern including how preemptive clearing before prescribed fire might benefit these...Thomas, Kathryn A.; Jarchow, Christopher; Crawford, Julie A.

 The Southwest Exotic Plant Mapping Program (SWEMP) is a collaborative effort between the United States Geological Survey and federal, tribal, state, county and non-governmental organization (NGO) partners in the southwest.
 This project is an ongoing effort to compile and distribute regional data on the occurrence of non-native invasive plants in...Thomas, Kathryn A.; Guertin, Patricia